PhpGt/StyleGuide/README.md

 ### [Indentation and whitespace](indentation-whitespace)

-+ Use the tab character for indentation, set to 4 columns wide.
++ Use the tab character for indentation.
 + Avoid "double-indenting" blocks of code where no indentation is necessary for readability.
 + Do not leave whitespace at the end of lines.
 + Be as strict as is sensible to enforce 80 character lines.